bsmith89/strain-corr/doc/manuscript/manuscript.md

 with Bowtie2 [@langmeadFastGappedreadAlignment2012].
-By comparison, even for large datasets, the StrainPGC core algorithm generates results for all strains of a species and requires only a few GBs of RAM at peak.
+By comparison, even for large datasets, the StrainPGC core algorithm generates results for all strains of a species and requires only a few GBs of RAM at peak (see GitHub README for details).
-Our analysis harnesses the comprehensive UHGG reference collection [@almeidaUnifiedCatalog2042021] and requires only raw metagenomic reads as user-provided input.
+Our analysis harnesses the comprehensive Unified Human Gastrointestinal Genome (UHGG) reference collection [@almeidaUnifiedCatalog2042021] and requires only raw metagenomic reads as user-provided input.

 ## StrainPGC accurately estimates gene content of strains in a complex synthetic community